Greetings, Luminous One!

 "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things…and the God of peace will be with you.”

 Step Five: Trust Nature!

 I trust that Nature is always waiting to assist in my healing, reminding me by her reliable cycles that "this, too, shall pass."
 Leaning on a tree for comfort and support usually brings a restoration of calm.

 Step Six: Wave, wave, wave...

 I bring the Infinity Wave into my heart and down to the Earth for grounding.
 Then, I send it out to all who are suffering, not only in Uvalde but around the world.
 (This step can be applied at any point.)

-And lastly, gathering with like-minded, heart-centered souls is a balm for the soul, so I hope to see you tomorrow night for Monday Meditation.
+Lastly, gathering with like-minded, heart-centered souls is a balm for the soul.

 Now, I need to go and find a tree...